Wang Hun (general)

-Wang Hun (223 – 4 September 297), courtesy name Xuanchong, was a Chinese military general and politician of Cao Wei during the Three Kingdoms period and Western Jin dynasty period.
+Wang Hun (Note: not to be confused with the father of Wang Rong, who has the same name, but whose courtesy name is "Changyuan".)
+(223 – 4 September 297), courtesy name Xuanchong, was a Chinese military general and politician of Cao Wei during the Three Kingdoms period and Western Jin dynasty period.
 He spent most of his early career serving at the eastern borders of Jin and Eastern Wu, where he occasionally battled with the southern state.
 He was most known for his role in the Conquest of Wu between 279 and 280, during which he destroyed Wu's main forces under Zhang Ti, as well as his subsequent dispute with Wang Jun, who he accused of going against orders by capturing Jianye on his own and stealing Wang Hun's chance at glory.
 Despite the controversy surrounding him following the conquest, he remained an accomplished and well-respected figure within the state.

 Early life and career

 Early career in Cao Wei

-Wang Hun was born the son of the Cao Wei general, Wang Chang, who was from the Wang clan of Jinyang County (晉陽; present-day Taiyuan, Shanxi) in Taiyuan Commandery.
+Wang Hun was born in 223 during the reign of Cao Pi as the son of the Cao Wei general Wang Chang, who was from the Wang clan of Jinyang County (晉陽; present-day Taiyuan, Shanxi) in Taiyuan Commandery.
 Wang Hun began his career as a subordinate of the General-In-Chief, Cao Shuang.
-In 249, Sima Yi carried out a coup at Gaoping Tombs, executing Cao Shuang and many of his partisans.
+In 249, during Cao Fang's reign, Sima Yi carried out a coup at Gaoping Tombs, executing Cao Shuang and many of his partisans.
 However, Wang Hun was merely dismissed from his office, and he would later return to the government shortly after, serving a series of offices including as military advisor of Sima Zhao.
+In 259, during Cao Mao's reign, after his father's death, Wang Hun inherited the peerage of Marquis of Jingling.